jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ## Part 32 — Teaching Council

 ### 376 Purpose of Part
-The purpose of this Part is to establish an Teaching Council.
+The purpose of this Part is to establish a Teaching Council.

 ### 377 Purpose of Teaching Council
 The purpose of the Teaching Council is to ensure safe and high quality leadership, teaching, and learning for children and young people in early childhood, primary, secondary, and senior secondary schooling in English medium and Māori medium settings through raising the status of the profession.